Myrtle Beach City Council

 REPORTS AND INFORMATION PRESENTATIONS FROM CITY STAFF

-EXECUTIVE SESSION – Council may take action on matters discussed in Executive Session which are deemed to be “emergency” concerns.
+EXECUTIVE SESSION – Upon returning to Public Session, Council may take action on matters discussed in Executive Session which are deemed to be “emergency” concerns.

-NOTE: South Carolina Law requires Council’s business is conducted in public with limited exceptions, known as “Executive Sessions.”
+NOTE: South Carolina law requires that Council’s business is conducted in public with limited exceptions, known as “Executive Sessions.”
 Subjects eligible for Executive Session include: